mboss10/Tennis-ATP-Top-20-Chart-Race/README.md

 The final part of the SQL statement combines the CTEs to give for each ranking week, the top player and his running wins and losses.
 <img src="https://github.com/mboss10/Tennis-ATP-Top-20-Chart-Race/blob/main/TopPlayerRunningWinsLosses.png" width="600"><br />

+## 3. Visualization

+export csv
+build viz (rank with page)
+ATP look and feel
+tennis ball pie chart
+Publish to Tableau public

+provide link to youttube

+## To Go further
+find way to connect to SQLite direct
+Other analysis